Develop online courses and remote learning

 1. More Tools for Distance Education

-Many new tools have become available for Distance Educators to use (eg. Internet, Fax, email, telephone, more extensive courier services, better air services, etc)
+Many new tools have become available for Distance Educators to use (eg. Internet, email, telephone, more extensive courier services, better air services, etc)

 2. Classroom Education more Costly